sgtcortez/Termsequel/README.md

     If you want to compile, then, you will need a C++ compiler.
 I suggest [**clang**](https://clang.llvm.org/)!

-    If you are running in Linux, you will need at least the glibc 2.28 to running properly Termsequel(because of the stax syscall).
+    **If you are running in Linux, you will need at the Kernel 4.11 to run Termsequel(because of the stax syscall).**

 - ## Goals